Rakarake/remun/README.md

-to run the graphical emulator: `cargo run --package remunapp`
+to run the graphical emulator: `cargo run --package remunapp -- <path to rom>`